ajm143/ARDUINO-ADF4351/README.md

 # ARDUINO-ADF4351
+Original F1CJN heavily modified to:
+* Run on a Arduino Nano
+* Not run with an LCD shield
+* Choose frequencies from a rotary switch
+* Take comands from serial in

-ADF4351 synthetizer board driven by an ARDUINO and LCD KEYPAD SHIELD Module.
+ADF4351 synthetizer board driven by an ARDUINO Nano

-Current modifications include a hacked on beacon mode.
+M0CWX Aug 2023